rafalp/Misago/dev-docs/plugins/hooks/get-private-thread-start-formset-hook.md

 ### Return value

-A `StartPrivateThreadFormset` instance with forms for posting a new private thread.
+A `PrivateThreadStartFormset` instance with forms for posting a new private thread.

 ## Example